 Duration: 7 days

-Cost: prices start from $900 (standard accommodation, double occupancy in the room in hotels)
+Cost: Prices start from $900 (based on standard accommodation, double occupancy in the hotel rooms)

 Maximum Elevation: 5,200 m/ 17,060 ft

 You arrive at the Lhasa Gonggar Airport or the train station.
 The airport is 62 km/ 39 miles away from the city, and it takes approximately one hour to get to the hotel from there.
 On the way to Lhasa, you will enjoy beautiful views of mountains.
 The train station is located in Lhasa, and you will only need a short transfer to the hotel.